The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Concluding Remarks and Future Direction

 \section{Concluding Remarks and Future Direction}

-In this article we presented a new method to address a class of stochastic reachability problems with state constraints.
+In this article we studied a class of stochastic reach-avoid problems from an optimal control perspective.
 The proposed framework provides a set characterization of the stochastic reach-avoid set based on discontinuous viscosity solutions of a second order PDE.
-In contrast to earlier approaches, this methodology is not restricted to almost-sure notions and one can compute the desired set with any non-zero probability by means of off-the-shelf PDE solvers.
+In contrast to earlier approaches, this methodology is not restricted to almost-sure notions and allows for discontinuous payoff functions.
+We also provided theoretical justification to compute the desired reach-avoid set by means of off-the-shelf PDE solvers.

 In future works we aim to extend our framework to stochastic motion-planning that indeed involves concatenating basic reachability maneuver studied in this work.
-Another extension to the current setting could be the existence of a second player who plays against our main objective, which is known as a stochastic differential game in the literature.
+Another extension to the current setting could be the existence of a second player who plays against our main objective, which is known as the stochastic differential game in literature.